ajroach42/ajroach42.github.io/_posts/2022-11-12-what-the-eff-is-gemini.md

 ### Great, how do I join in?

 Well, that part is kind of complicated.
 I use a browser called LaGrange.
 I'm using a server called GemServ.
 On mobile, I use Buran.
+Installing Buran and LaGrange is simple, and you can get started with *reading* gemini right away.
+Setting up GemServ is somewhat complicated if you've never self hosted a project before.

 I'm working on a guide to reading and writing on gemini for non-technical users, but that will come at another time.
-Until then, take a look at Yesterweb Cities.
+Until then, take a look at Yesterweb Cities, or one of the dozens of Tilde servers that offer Gemini hosting.

 [Lagrange](https://github.com/skyjake/lagrange)